 That's seconded by Andrew Meharg, a professor of biogeochemistry at the University of Aberdeen who's an expert on arsenic.

 "The safety thresholds for chronic inorganic arsenic [in water] are well-established," Meharg told The Salt via email.
 "Food needs to be put on the same footing as water standards."
 The human body doesn't care whether the arsenic comes from food or water, he notes, and it's not hard for food to contain enough arsenic — an equivalent to the 10 parts per billion standard for water — to increase a person's risk of cancer, heart disease, and other health problems.

 Scientists have known for decades that rice has a special affinity for arsenic, soaking it up from the soil more efficiently than other grains.

 In the United States, a 2007 report found that rice from some south-central states contains almost twice as much arsenic as California rice, on average, because arsenic-based pesticides were used earlier for growing cotton.
 Siobhan DeLancey, a spokeswoman for the U.S. Food and Drug Administration, told The Salt: "Those are the areas we are more concerned about."

 For those reasons, last year the FDA started testing the levels of the inorganic arsenic in rice and rice products.
 Those results should be available sometime this spring, DeLancey says.

-Back in 2009, the U.S. Environmental Protection Agency ran a computer model estimating that the amount of arsenic that Americans consume in food and water is well below the federal limit for water – about one-fifth of that level.
-But the study results also showed that some foods could be as important, or more important, a source of the metal than water.
+Back in 2009, the U.S. Environmental Protection Agency ran a computer model estimating that the amount of arsenic that Americans consume in food and water is well below the federal limit for water — about one-fifth of that level.
+But the study results also showed that some foods could be as important as, or more important than, water as a source of the metal.